nikich59/architecture-demo/README.md

 # My ideals
 - Copying is better that coupling.
 Do not reuse data models, copy-paste them
 - Great backend contracts enable great architecture.
 Bad contract forbids great architecture.
-As front-end developers, we must insist that our contracts:
+As front-end developers, out professional duty is to insist that our contracts:
   - Describe what _must_ be done, not what _can_ be done
   - Are as close to plain English description of the contents of the screen as possible
   - Use polymorphic models instead of one-size-fits-all models with dozens of optional fields